Skip to content

 Coro detected that the firewall on the device is disabled.
 A firewall is a software or hardware-based security mechanism that monitors and controls network traffic on a device, based on predefined security rules.
 Firewall disabled refers to a state in which the firewall on a device is not active.

-Firewall disabled is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Managing your endpoint devices):
+Firewall disabled is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Device posture configuration):

 The following policy actions can be applied: